Long-term changes in solar activity and irradiance: The dimmest state of the Sun

 \section{The dimmest state of the Sun}

 Current estimates of the change in the mean TSI since the Maunder minimum, listed in Table \ref{tab:irradiancereconstructions}, range from a rise by $5.5\ {\rm Wm^{-2}}$ to a drop by $-0.09\ {\rm Wm^{-2}}$.
 This uncertainty also spreads to the longer-term reconstructions, see the discussion in Sect.~\ref{sec:proxy_overview}.
 These current estimates are based on empirical or semi-empirical models of solar irradiance variability.
-Empirical models recover this quantity from the linear regression of indices of solar magnetism to solar irradiance measurements.
-This is a crude simplification of the complex relationship between photospheric magnetism and solar irradiance variability \citep{yeo14c,yeo19,vieira_evolution_2011}.
-Furthermore, since the long-term change in TSI cannot be assessed from the existing TSI measurements (see Sect.~\ref{sec:meas}), this also implicitly makes any reconstructions of the secular variability making use of the linear regressions with these measurements flawy.
-Semi-empirical models compute the irradiance changes by combining the solar disc coverage by photospheric magnetic features such as faculae and sunspots, determined from solar observations, and the intensity spectra of these features, calculated from models of their atmospheric structure using radiative transfer codes.
-While this is a more physical approach, such models rely on plane-parallel model atmospheres.
-The latter are a one-dimensional simplification of the spatially highly inhomogeneous solar atmosphere, which cannot capture all the relevant physics \citep{uitenbroek11,holzreuter13}

-To circumvent the key limitations of the existing models of solar irradiance variability, \citet{yeo20b} employed the advanced, physical model of solar irradiance variability by \cite{yeo17b}.
-Building on the semi-empirical approach, this model, however, employs three-dimensional (3D) solar model atmospheres based on realistic magnetohydrodynamic (MHD) simulations of the solar surface and atmosphere.
-As a result, this model does not require any calibration to measured solar irradiance variability.
-This is currently the only model reported in the literature to achieve this. \cite{yeo20b} made use of these unique strengths of this model to establish the TSI level of the least active Sun and set a limit on the change in TSI since the Maunder minimum.